swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions.md

 ## Community Discussions

-The Instructor Development Committee leads and organizes Community Discussions.
-This document describes how community discussions are organized and conducted.
+The Instructor Development Committee leads and organises Community Discussions.
+This document describes how community discussions are organised and conducted.
 Checklists for the Hosts and Discussion Session Coordinator are [here](#checklists-community-discussions).

 The Carpentries Community Discussions are designed for everyone in The Carpentries community interested in learning, educating and advocating for teaching foundational coding and data science skills globally.
 Discussion topics range anywhere from teaching workshops and developing curricula to building local communities and assessing the impact of our workshops globally.
 There are three types of Community Discussions: